dwillington/open-brush/python_scripts/text/README.md

 ![image](https://github.com/dwillington/open-brush/assets/8038214/3ce6b034-d71b-4f0a-bb20-a073cd9ba41d)

 Unfortunately, they are not showing up correctly.
 Set aside the orientation or mirroring issues for now.
+It's seems 70-80% there.
+Look how _beautiful_ those curves look, omg the possiblities.

 I tested the same svg path against an online visualizer and it shows up correctly.